 Protesters cuffed as immigration tweaks passed

 MONTGOMERY, Ala.
-(AP) — Four demonstrators protesting against Alabama's toughest-in-the-nation immigration law were led away in handcuffs after they tried to block entrance to the state Senate chamber.
+(AP) — Seven demonstrators protesting against Alabama's toughest-in-the-nation immigration law were led away in handcuffs after they tried to block entry to each chamber of the Alabama Legislature.

-The four were cuffed Wednesday as the Senate voted to approve changes to the immigration law.
+Four were cuffed Wednesday outside the Senate as that chamber voted to approve changes to the immigration law.
+Three more were detained when they tried to block the hallway to the House chamber.